Biography

 The long version:

-My books and prints are held in institutional and private collections including at The Museum of London (UK), The Victoria & Albert Museum Library (UK), The Tate Group (UK), The National Media Museum (UK), The Imperial War Museum (UK), Foundation Memorial de la Shoah (France), Centre National des Arts Plastiques (France), The Deutsches Museum (Germany) The Smithsonian Air and Space Museum (USA), Yale University (USA), Art Institute of Chicago (USA), The Library of Congress (USA) and Yad Vashem (Israel).
+My books and prints are held in institutional and private collections including at The Victoria & Albert Museum (UK), The Tate Group (UK), The National Media Museum (UK), The London Museum (UK), The Imperial War Museum (UK), Foundation Memorial de la Shoah (France), Centre National des Arts Plastiques (France), The Deutsches Technikmuseum (Germany) The Smithsonian Air and Space Museum (USA), Metropolitan Museum of Art (USA), Yale University (USA), Art Institute of Chicago (USA), The Library of Congress (USA), and Yad Vashem (Israel).
+My work has been nominated and shortlisted for some awards and even won a couple, but I don’t care much about prizes so I have removed them from my bio, if you really want to see a list it is here.